The course follows a few books:

 For now, we’ll just look at “high-bias & low-variance” models, and “high-variance & low-bias” models.

 - High-bias & low-variance: the model is too simple.
-It’s underfit, has a large bias, and and the variance of is small.
+It’s underfit, has a large bias, and and the variance of is small (the variations due to the random sample ).

 - High-variance & low-bias: the model is too complex.
-It’s overfit, has a small bias and large variance of (as a single addition of a data point is likely to change the prediction function considerably)
+It’s overfit, has a small bias and large variance of (the error depends largely on the exact choice of ; a single addition of a data point is likely to change the prediction function considerably)

 Consider a linear regression with one-dimensional input and polynomial feature expansion of degree .
 The former can be achieved by picking a too low value for , while the latter by picking too high.
 The same principle applies for other parameters, such as ridge regression with hyperparameter .